Regularising unlawful work

 It can affect your ability to seel a property if you do not have a completion certificate for building work carried.

 It could also affect your insurance, may put you at risk of legal action, and in some circumstances it may even put your safety at risk.

-If you own a building, where work was carried out without a building regulations application, you can apply for a regularisation certificate.
+If you own a building, where work was carried out without a building regulation application, you can apply for a regularisation certificate.

-Once you have provided us with this information, you may need to open up and uncover the work, so we can inspect and check it.
-As long as the work is satisfactory, we will issue you with a regularisation certificate.
+Once you have provided us with this information, you will need to open up and uncover the work, so we can inspect and check it.
+As long as the work meets the requirements of the regulations at the time the work was carried out, we will issue you with a regularisation certificate.

-This is not an application that can be used to apply for retrospective planning permission.
+This application cannot be used to apply for retrospective planning permission.
 You will need to contact your local council’s planning team for this service.

 Please note: While enforcement is time limited, it may still be possible for the respective local authority to take enforcement action if work is not regularised.Apply for a regularisation certificate